According to Statista, the tourism industry grows steadily each year.

-- If you have some money, find cheap land in a good location, like 19 and 21 year old brothers Lucas & Travis Boychuk did in 2008 in order to build an action sports resort in 2014.
-Today, Surf Ranch is a 19 condo action sports resort, with restaurant, swimming pool plus island and swim-up bar, and is known as the largest skateboard park in Nicaragua.
+- If you have some money, find cheap land in a good location, like 19 and 21-year-old brothers Lucas & Travis Boychuk did in 2008 in order to build an action sports resort in 2014.
+Today, Surf Ranch is a 19 condo action sports resort, with a restaurant, swimming pool plus island and swim-up bar, and is known as the largest skateboard park in Nicaragua.

 The story of how two young brothers started a resort with limited funds

-Although it’s possibly the longest step in starting a hotel, the plan is your foundation, because not only does it determine the success of your hotel and it’s launch, but it also eliminates wasting time.
+Although it’s possibly the longest step in starting a hotel, a detailed business plan is your foundation.
+Not only does it determine the success of your hotel and its launch, but it also eliminates wasting time.

-If you don’t have a plan, you won’t know where you are going, and you’ll find yourself constantly on the back foot, taking one step forwards and two back.
+If you don’t have a hotel business plan, you won’t know where you are going, and you’ll find yourself constantly on the back foot, taking one step forwards and two back.

-In addition, without a business plan, no one will fund your idea, or invest in it.
+In addition, without a hotel business plan, no one will fund your idea, or invest in it.

-Take time to visualize what your dream looks like.
+Take time to visualise what your dream looks like.
 Use all your senses to imagine how your hotel looks, feels and smells.

 You’ll know in your gut when you’ve hit the sweet spot of what you want to achieve, and when that happens, planning can commence.